-All students admitted under conditional admission must enroll in required college preparatory courses during their first 15 hours at ASUMH.
+All students admitted under conditional admission must enroll in required developmental courses during their first 15 hours at ASUMH.
 During subsequent enrollment terms, students who were granted conditional admission will be subject to the college's academic probation and suspension policy.
-Students required to take 2 or more college preparatory courses must also take ORT 1003 Student Success.
+Students required to take 2 or more developmental courses must also take ORT 1003 Student Success.